ishantt009/Jaat-Bot-v10/replit.md

-# Discord Bot Project
+# Discord Bot Development Environment

 ## Overview

-This is a Discord bot application built with Python using the discord.py library.
-The bot provides basic utility commands and is designed with a modular architecture for easy expansion.
-It features a command-based system with configurable prefixes, comprehensive logging, and environment-based configuration management.
+A comprehensive Discord bot framework built with Python and discord.py, featuring a modular cog-based architecture.
+The project provides a complete foundation for building Discord bots with built-in moderation tools, event handling, logging systems, and extensible command structures.
+The bot supports both development and production deployments with configurable features and robust error handling.

 ## User Preferences